 - Click here to DONATE to HAD

-Louise takes over as new Chair
+ADAM takes over as new Chair of HAD

-HAD face another challenging year due to funding pressures.
+HAD faces another challenging year due to funding pressures.
 HAD CEO Nigel Long said, "The HAD Board of Trustee's is strong and committed to the provision of great services.
 But we need to generate extra money to pay for our welfare benefits service that is under pressure but needs to grow to meet demand.
 Any donations supporters can make will be welcome and be used to fund and grow the welfare benefits service.

 Our aim is to promote and achieve our vision of a fully inclusive society where disabled people enjoy equality of opportunity as a right not a privilege.
 However we need your donations to allow us to provide better services and to meet the demand for services like welfare benefits.